-Can an odor warrant probable cause for search?
+Can an odor warrant probable cause for search in Jersey City, NJ?

 The word “odor” can conjure many thoughts.
 To some, it may mean the smell of someone unclean.
 To others, it might suggest the scent released by an angry animal.
 However, what does it mean when a police officer gets a whiff of what he believes to believe marijuana?
 It may be that the odor emitted from burnt marijuana can warrant probable cause for search.